whame/riddles/riddles/hats.md

 Each prisoner in this line can only see the prisoners in front of him and their hats.
 He can not see his own hat nor all the persons behind him in the line.
-Thus, the first prisoner in this line can see the other 9 prisoners hats (but not his own).
+Thus, the first prisoner in this line can see the other 9 prisoners' hats (but not his own).
 The second prisoner can see 8 prisoners in front of him and so on.
 The last prisoner in the line does not see anyones hat (including his own).